Republicans at odds over impeachment trial terms as Trump floats dismissal

 Senate Majority Leader Mitch McConnell, R-Ky., has repeatedly said that the resolution to govern the impeachment trial in the Senate would mirror the one used for then-President Bill Clinton’s impeachment trial in 1999 — setting a time frame for the trail to begin, with the opportunity for lawmakers to determine how to proceed on potential witness testimony and additional documents later, after both the president’s defense and the prosecution make their opening statements.

-McConnell has insisted that he had the votes to pass the organizing resolution and begin the trial, before committing to witness testimony.
-In impeachment, most resolutions can pass with a simple majority — 51 votes.
+McConnell has insisted that he has the votes to pass the organizing resolution and begin the trial, before committing to witness testimony.
+In impeachment, most resolutions can pass with a simple majority.
 To remove the president from office, though, there must be 67 votes.

 But while some Republicans have argued against the possibility of new witness testimony, Sen. Susan Collins, R-Maine, said last week that she was working with a “fairly small group” of GOP senators to ensure that witnesses can be called in Trump’s trial.